PARTICIPATING CITY UPDATE

-The Adopt-A-Street program is available in the following cities:
+As of October 1, 2014, the Adopt-A-Street program is available in the following Participating Cities:

 Unincorporated Broward County

-If your city is not listed and you have questions, please contact your city's Public Works department directly.
+If your city is not listed and you have questions about program participation, please contact your Public Works Department directly.

 What is Adopt-A-Street?